rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

 - Minor collections are STW events.
 This is becoming an issue as heaps are getting larger, with more and more live objects.
 - This algorithm is called mark-and-copy

+**Marking Live Objects**: -
+- All objects in graph starting from GC Roots
+- GC roots = references from application, JVM internal static fields and thread stack-frames
+- References from old generation to young generation (aka cross generational references) are also tracked
+- Card tables are used for this.
+Card tables are array of bytes.
+Each byte represents 512 bytes of old gen. If byte is set, it means corresponding 512 bytes of old gen has reference to young gen objects.
+- During minor collection, all such cards are checked, then all those 512 byte regions are checked for references.
+Thus, minor collection latency also depends on number of old gen to young gen references.

+**Major Collection**: -
+- JVM tries to predict, set % threshold and start collection when threshold is passed.
+- When object cannot be promoted from younger gen due to lack of space in old gen, then FullGC is triggered.
+- FullGC = minor collection + major collection (including compaction).
+- FullGC is also triggered when old gen size needs to be changed.
+This can be avoided by keeping Xms same as Xmx
+- Compaction is likely to cause largest STW